 Log Ref.
-Location Received Date Details of Complaint/w arning/summ on and prosecution Investigation/Mitigation Action Nature Status noise nuisance, generated from the construction works nearby the Wai Lok Street building at 10:20 pm, was received by EPD possession of a valid construction noise permit (GW-RE0328-24).
+Location Received Date Details of Complaint/warning/ summon and prosecution Investigation/Mitigation Action Nature Status #N13 Portion Q1 23 April 2024 A verbal complaint regarding the noise nuisance, generated from the construction works nearby the Wai Lok Street building at 10:20 pm, was received by EPD The complaint is considered as project-related.
+Despite the lifting operation being carried out at the site during the night, the contractor was in possession of a valid construction noise permit (GW-RE0328-24).
 All construction activities were performed in accordance with legal regulations, and no violations of the law were found.
 In addition, the Contractor shall review the construction schedule, priorities the work sequence and maintain good site practices, such as erecting noise barrier as close as possible to the noise source, replace damaged semi enclosure/noise barrier and provide regularly maintenance for PMEs.
-As the complaint was considered as project related, the contractor had implemented the relevant mitigation measures to minimize the noise impact including:1) Conduct regular noise monitoring.2) Conduct regular maintenance for all Powered Mechanical Equipment to minimize the noise generated from engines.
-Displayed the CNP at the gates of Portion Q.
+As the complaint was considered as project related, the contractor had implemented the relevant mitigation measures to minimize the noise impact including:1) Conduct regular noise monitoring.2) Conduct regular Noise Closed